mathiasverraes/uptodocs/sample/docs.md

 $v = multiply(1,2);
 ```

-And another, but with a type:
+And another, but with a typo:

 ```php
 <?php